d-halverson/d-halverson.github.io/about.md

 	<li>Adobe Photoshop and Adobe Premiere Pro</li>
 </ul>

-<p>I am actively looking for internship oppotunities for Summer 2021!
+<p>I am actively looking for internship opportunities for Summer 2021!
 If you think I may be a good fit, please get in touch with me!</p>

 <h2>Contact Me</h2>
 <ul class="contacts-list">